Recent advances in perturbative QCD at high density

 \section{Thermodynamic quantities}

-During the past more than 20 years, considerable effort has been placed to understanding the contribution of soft long-distance degrees of freedom to the equilibrium thermodynamics of deconfined QCD matter.
+During the past more than 20 years, considerable effort has been placed in understanding the contribution of soft long-distance degrees of freedom to the equilibrium thermodynamics of deconfined QCD matter.
 Due to this work, heavily relying on the use of effective-field-theory (EFT) frameworks, all pressure contributions from momenta of order the electric and magnetic screening masses,\footnote{ Here, $N_c$ denotes the number of colors and $N_f$ the number of massless quark flavors.}

-have by now been successfully determined up to and including $O(\alpha_s^3)$ in the strong coupling $\alpha_s=g^2/(4\pi)$, both at high temperatures \cite{Kajantie:2002wa,Vuorinen:2003fs} and chemical potentials \cite{Gorda:2021znl,Gorda:2023mkk}.
-In both realms, one crucial piece, however, remains unknown: the contribution of hard momenta of order $T$ or $\mu_f$ that enters through the sum of all four-loop vacuum diagrams of the theory.
+have by now been successfully determined up to and including $O(\alpha_s^3)$ in the strong coupling $\alpha_s=g^2/(4\pi)$.
+This is true for both hot \cite{Kajantie:2002wa,Vuorinen:2003fs} and cold but dense systems \cite{Gorda:2021znl,Gorda:2023mkk}, but one one crucial piece remains unknown in both cases: the contribution of hard momenta of order $T$ or $\mu_f$, available through the sum of all four-loop vacuum diagrams of the theory.

-Unfortunately, the evaluation of Feynman integrals at nonzero temperature or density is very demanding business especially at high loop orders.
-Crucially, most automated tools of vacuum QFT become much less powerful in a thermal setting due to the effective breaking of Lorentz invariance to mere three-dimensional spatial rotations.
+Unfortunately, the evaluation of Feynman integrals at nonzero temperatures or chemical potentials is very demanding business especially at high loop orders.
+Crucially, most automated tools of vacuum QFT become considerably less powerful in a thermal setting due to the effective breaking of Lorentz invariance to mere three-dimensional spatial rotations.
 Among the tools affected, the most notable is Integration-by-Parts (IBP) reduction \cite{Chetyrkin:1981qh,Laporta:2000dsw}, which is complicated by the appearance of extra "surface terms" when temporal momentum derivatives hit the Bose-Einstein or Fermi-Dirac distribution functions present at nonzero $T$ or $\mu$.
 This means that the space of Feynman integrals is expanded by new structures beyond those generated by the Feynman rules, which severely complicates the search of useful linear relations among the original integrals, and can only be avoided by restricting to purely spatial IBPs \cite{Nishimura:2012ee}.